-SGI Altix 3000 I/O subsystems provide support for posted direct memory access (DMA).
+SGI Altix I/O subsystems provide support for posted direct memory access (DMA).
 With posted DMA capability, the host bridge can respond to the requester that the request is complete prior to actually transferring the data to target memory.
 This is a performance feature.
+DMA data is not guaranteed to arrive in memory "in-order".